axmanmuscle/unrolledNet/README.md

 need to write the evaluation script for this and then for the wavelet coefficients one probably need to run on the supercomputer maybe try a smaller unet?

+Wrote two things:
+ - a new class that I can just add stuff to instead of just using the old unet class. this will make building easier
+ - an evaluation script for the new class

+It would be nice to be able to run with a batch size larger than 1 - give that a whirl at some point